RuizDuarteRoberto/RuizDuarteRoberto/README.md

 - 💞️ I’m looking to collaborate on interesting projects, I'll know it when I see it, but you know who you are.
 The team is very important, a collaborative and supportive space, with options to keep growing professionally and learning new stuff, would be amazing.

+- ⭐️ Personality - If you follow this I'm a ENFP-T, now you know if I can fit in your team better.

 - 📫 How to reach me?
 On my email robertoruizduarte2010@gmail.com is the easiest way; I guess a call should be the easiest, but if I don't know your number... well, you get it.